Evidence Suggests a Rethink on Corticosteroid Injections

 “Wait and See”significantly lagged the physiotherapy group until the six-month review.
 Compared to the corticosteroid group, the long-term recurrence was significantly lower in the “wait and see” group.
 Long-term recurrence was similar to the physiotherapy group, but “wait and see” participants required additional treatment, such as non-steroidal anti-inflammatory drugs.

 Physiotherapy combining elbow joint techniques and specific exercise had a superior benefit to “wait and see” until six months and to corticosteroid injections after six weeks, providing a reasonable alternative to injections in the mid to long term.
-The significant short term benefits of corticosteroid injection are paradoxically reversed after six weeks, with high recurrence rates, implying that this treatment should be used with caution in the management of tennis elbow.
+The significant short term benefits of corticosteroid injection are paradoxically reversed after six weeks, with high recurrence rates, implying that this treatment should be used with caution in tennis elbow management.